Amirbeek/gatsby-minimal-portfolio/README.md

 - **JavaScript:** The primary programming language used.
 - **CSS:** For styling the website.

+## License
+This project is licensed under the 0BSD license.

 ## Installation

 To run this project locally, follow these steps: